0felicia0/365_Project/docs/concurrency.md

 For example, the first ten customers can get a discount.
 T1 is the tenth customer to enter checkout and T2 is the next one after that.
 If T1 is in checkout and is in the middle of checking the inventory, T2 can potnetially checkout in the meantime.
 This now makes the T1 ineligible for the discount.
 But, the process still carries out as if it is a valid purchase with a discount.
+To prevent this, we implemented a ledger to track how many eligible discounts are available.
+We also have this in place for tracking shoe inventory for additional protection.

 <img width="450" alt="Screenshot 2023-11-28 at 4 16 54 PM" src="https://github.com/0felicia0/Shoetopia/assets/102556938/68cad6f2-f018-4746-83b2-c3bad7a3db05">